eecija/eecija/README.md

 I'm Elodie

-- I'm currently working as front-end developer for Valtech.
+- I'm currently working as front-end developer for Valtech / Louis Vuitton.
 - I work mainly with Vue.js and Typescript.

 ### :hammer_and_wrench: Languages and Tools :